Medical & Health Professions Education Master's Program Course Descriptions

 Leadership & Professionalism

-Clinical Community Based Teaching
+Clinical and Community-based Teaching

 This course will prepare medical and health professions educators to teach in a clinical setting and community-based learning environment.
 It will identify unique conditions associated with such learning environments and characteristics of these groups of adult learners.
 Research-based needs analysis practices, instructional strategies and formative assessment methods that will enhance student learning outcomes will be explored.
 Criteria to evaluate educational outcomes will also be analyzed.
 Students will apply these approaches to their specific learning environment.